product-os/katapult/README.md

 `--verbose`: Enable verbose mode

 ##### deploy
-Generates Deploy Spec from environment configuration, and invokes a deployment to the specified `--target`.
+Generates deploy spec from environment configuration, and invokes a deployment to the specified `--target`.

 ###### deploy options